r-dbi/RSQLite/revdep/README.md

 checking R code for possible problems ...
 NOTE
 buildIonTree: no visible binding for global variable ‘median’
+createDB: no visible global function definition for ‘dbDriver’
+metaDataImport: no visible global function definition for ‘dbDriver’
+metaDataImport: no visible global function definition for ‘fetch’
 metaDataImport: no visible global function definition for ‘flush.console’
 metaDataImport: no visible global function definition for ‘fix’
+mzImport: no visible global function definition for ‘dbDriver’
+mzImport: no visible global function definition for ‘fetch’
 plotSpectrum: no visible global function definition for ‘text’
 plotSpectrum: no visible global function definition for ‘identify’
 saveMSnRaw: no visible global function definition for ‘flush.console’
+searchMS2: no visible global function definition for ‘dbDriver’
+searchMS2: no visible global function definition for ‘fetch’
-searchMS2: no visible global function definition for ‘par’ plot,iontree: no visible global function definition for ‘par’ plot,iontree: no visible global function definition for ‘layout’ Undefined global functions or variables: fix flush.console identify layout median par text Consider adding importFrom("graphics", "identify", "layout", "par", "text") importFrom("stats", "median")
+searchMS2: no visible global function definition for ‘par’ plot,iontree: no visible global function definition for ‘par’ plot,iontree: no visible global function definition for ‘layout’ Undefined global functions or variables: dbDriver fetch fix flush.console identify layout median par text Consider adding importFrom("graphics", "identify", "layout", "par", "text") importFrom("stats", "median")